Woodland or Wild Strawberry is a fruiting, evergreen groundcover native to woodland habitats of Western North America, and beyond.

 Woodland Strawberry is a beautiful evergreen groundcover with small white flowers, striking red stems, lightly toothed tri-fold leaves and delicious red fruit.
 Extending out from long runners, the low-growing berry can fill empty landscapes spaces with color and interest all year long.

 Environment and Culture

 Due to its adaptability and attractiveness, Woodland Strawberry provides food and medicine for humans and animals across a wide variety of Western habitats and ecologies.
-Often creating a solid shield of green in the undergrowth, this hardy plant holds Water Requirements, protects Soil Type, and keeps nutrients in place, while offering cover and habitat for small forest creatures.
-Once established, Woodland Strawberry is very low-Ease of Care, deer resistant, and easy to maintain.
+Often creating a solid shield of green in the undergrowth, this hardy plant keeps nutrients in place while offering cover and habitat for small forest creatures.
+Once established, Woodland Strawberry is very deer resistant and easy to maintain.

 Northwest Native American tribes today still value this special plant as food, medicine, and family.
 Despite great cultural losses, they continue to work towards stewarding and restoring wild populations, both strengthening the integrity of the ecology and sustaining their cultural heritage and wisdom.
 These strong and recovering peoples and plants deserve our respect, gratitude, and reparations.
 (Learn more & how to help on our Charitable Giving page.)

 Woodland Strawberry spreads easily and quickly in loose, well-drained soils.
 Younger plants are more vigorous and produce more berries, so it's recommended to divide the patch every 3 to 4 years and start a new patch for increased vigor.
 While it can handle shade, it needs sun to set and ripen fruit.